 Title Boxing Gym Chicago is renowned and believed to be a sports brand on its own with 165 branches across the country.
 The boxing club is specialized in total body boxing, kickboxing workouts, and MMA.
 The gym provides boxing classes, including proper heavy bag training to strengthen and tone the client’s arms, legs, back, core, stamina, and confidence.

 6. Hammer Fitness and Boxing Gym Chicago

-The club is owned by Jhonny Higgins and is located at 525 W North Ave, Chicago, 1L 60610.
+This club is owned by Jhonny Higgins and is located at 525 W North Ave, Chicago, 1L 60610.
 Jhonny Higgins is an advanced professional boxing coach with experience in fighting since he was 15 years old.
 The gym is managed by Brian Deleon, who is also the gym’s head boxing instructor.
-Brian started practising martial art at the age of 13 years and has accomplished many since then.
+Brian started practicing martial arts at the age of 13 years and has accomplished many since then.
 He has good experience in the sport and uses all his experience in training his clients.

 The gym provides personal training through Arthur Pike, the gym’s boxing instructor and personal trainer.
-Arthur started his martial art training at the age of 19.
+Arthur started his martial arts training at the age of 19.